Spencerx/Reticulum/docs/manual/_sources/git.rst.txt

 Customizing Templates
 =====================

-The page server uses a template system that allows complete customization of the generated pages.
+The page node uses a template system that allows complete customization of the generated pages.
 Templates are stored in the ``~/.rngit/templates/`` directory as Micron files.

 The following template files are supported: